coder2699/coder2699/README.md

 <h4>
 A software developer, always looking for challenging roles and opportunities.
 </h4>
 <p>Specialising in the app development arena.
 For the last 3 years, I have been contributing to Open-Source organizations and developing android apps using Kotlin and Java programming languages.

-I’m hands on in all stages of the software development cycle, from planning and design to testing and deployment.

-I love participating in Hackathons.
+I’m hands on in all stages of the software development cycle, from planning and design to testing and deployment.I love participating in Hackathons.
 Something that I love about it is the opportunity to work with people from a wide range of disciplines, who are striving towards the same goal.

-I am always looking for challenging roles and opportunities to become a better version of myself.

 Skills - Kotlin, Java, Android App development, Data Structures & Algorithm, OOPs, Operating Systems, Computer Networks, DBMS, SQL, Version Control (Git), Firebase.
  </p>